These Tiny Blood Vessels Transport Absorbed Nutrients

 Active Transport

 Active transport requires energy to move molecules across the capillary wall against their concentration gradients.
-This mechanism is used for certain ions and other molecules that need to be transported into or out of the cells.
+Also, this mechanism is used for certain ions and other molecules that need to be transported into or out of the cells.
 Active transport involves the use of specialized transport proteins that bind to the molecule and use ATP to drive its movement.

 Transcytosis